oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 {% img blog/okta-split-spring-security/split-targetting-rules.png alt:"split targetting rules" width:"600" %}

-This now makes it read like an english sentence: “If the user has an attribute called groups and the groups list contains the value BETA_TESTER, then serve ‘on’ for the treatment”
+This now makes it read like an english sentence: "If the user has an attribute called groups and the groups list contains the value BETA_TESTER, then serve ‘on' for the treatment"

 Click **Save Changes**